Code of conduct for contractors

-- Keep appointments or, if they cannot keep an appointment, they will tell you 24 hours beforehand and arrange a new appointment with you.
-(If you are not told at least 24 hours beforehand that our contractors cannot keep an appointment, our compensation policy will apply.)
+- Keep appointments or, if they cannot keep an appointment, they will tell you 24 hours beforehand and arrange a new appointment with you (if you're not told at least 24 hours beforehand that our contractors cannot keep an appointment, our compensation policy will apply.)

-- Contact the manager of your housing scheme (if you live in one of our Care & Support schemes) when they arrive, unless you ask them not to.
+- Contact the manager of your housing scheme (if you live in supported accommodation or housing for older people) when they arrive, unless you ask them not to.

 - Wear ID badges and give you the opportunity to look at these badges properly before they enter your home.